AndyWright360/Milestone-Project-1/README.md

 </details>

-- The booking input form laid out into two columns for wider desktop displays.
-This is reduced to a single column display on smaller tablet and phone displays.
-This provides the user with a visually appealing design regardless of the display used.
+- The booking input form is laid out into two columns for wider desktop displays.
+This is reduced to a single column display when viewed on tablets and phones.
+This provides the user with a visually appealing design regardless of the device used.

 - Labels are positioned above the input windows to avoid any confusion as to what information is required from the user.